Beginnings: Myths and stories from world religions

 “I told the hare,” the Moon went on, “that all people should be like me, and do that which I do.
 When I am dead, I return, and once I return I am living once again.
 But the hare contradicted me, when I told him that.”

-And the Moon spoke further, saying: “Ye who are people, when ye die ye shall altogether vanish away.
-Before I said that when ye died, ye should again arise, ye should not altogether die — just the way that when I die, I again return living.
-I had intended that ye who are people, ye should resemble me and do the things I do.
+And the Moon spoke further, saying: “All you who are people, when you die you shall altogether vanish away.
+Before this, I said that when people died, you could return to living once again — just the way that when I die, I again return living.
+I had meant for all you who are people, that you should resemble me and do the things I do.
 I had thought that I would give you joy.
 But the hare, when I tried to tell him about this — when I tried to tell him that his mother had not really died, but that she only slept — the hare was the one who said that his mother did not sleep, that she had altogether died.
 This is what I became angry about, for I thought the hare would say, ‘Yes, my mother is just asleep’.”

-Because of the hare, the Moon cursed him, and cursed all people, all of us.
-And this is the story that tells why when we died, we die altogether, never to return.
+Because of the hare, the Moon changed the way death worked for all of us.
+And this is the story that tells why when we die, we die altogether, never to return.

 The storyteller Dia!kwain went on to add: